• Skip to primary navigation

 • Add a few drizzles of sesame oil to the pan, when the oil is hot add the chicken.
 If needed, Cook the chicken in batches.
 (Usually cooked in 2 to 3 batches with a few drizzles of sesame oil added to the pan for each batch if the wok/pan is small.)

-• Cook the chicken for about 7 to 8 minutes (or until the chicken is cooked through) if you cut the chicken in large chunks as I did.
+• Cook the chicken for about 7 to 8 minutes (or until the chicken is cooked through).

 • After cooking the chicken, turn the heat down to medium high, add the garlic and let it cook for about 30 seconds.

 • Then add the asparagus, and about ½ of the sauce to the pan.
-Stir the ingredients together until well incorporated.
+Stir the ingredients together until just incorporated.
 Add additional sauce per your taste preference.

 • Serve with rice or noodles.